sourcegraph/sourcegraph-public-snapshot/cmd/repo-updater/README.md

 But now that everything goes through repo-updater, it can notice when those happen, and reschedule periodic updates, which are now scheduled per-repository.
 Furthermore, the intervals at which they're checked can vary based on other criteria; repositories which rarely see updates don't get checked as often as frequently-updated repositories.

 This is still being worked on and revised.
-For historical reasons, the logic for the scheduler is all living in `repos/reposlist.go`, which is an error; that should be the source for handling the specifics of the `repos.list` property of site config.
-This should get addressed in a future iteration.
+For historical reasons, the logic for the scheduler is all living in `repos/reposlist.go`, which is an error; that should have been the source for handling the specifics of the now deleted `repos.list` property of site config.
+This should get addressed in a future iteration by migrating to the new scheduler and deleting the old code.

 ## Future directions